tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {.dryml}

 The content inside the `<nav-item>` is compared to `scope.current_nav_item`.
 If they are the same, the "current" class is added.
-Also note the way `parameters.default` is evaluated and the result stored in the local variable `body`, in order to avoid evaluating the boy twice.
+Also note the way `parameters.default` is evaluated and the result stored in the local variable `body`, in order to avoid evaluating the body twice.

 ### Nested scopes

-One of the strengths of scoped-variables, is that scopes can be nested, and where there are name clashes, the parent scope-variable is temporarily hidden, rather than overwritten.
-With a bit of tweaking, we could use this fact to extend our `<naviagation>` tag to support a sub-menu of links within a top level section.
+One of the strengths of scoped variables is that scopes can be nested, and where there are name clashes, the parent scope variable is temporarily hidden, rather than overwritten.
+With a bit of tweaking, we could use this fact to extend our `<navigation>` tag to support a sub-menu of links within a top level section.
 The sub-menu could also use `<navigation>` and `<nav-item>` and the two `scope.current_nav_item` variables would not conflict with each other.

 # Taglibs

-DRYML provides the `<include>` to support the break-up of large numbers of tag definitions into separate "tag libraries", known as taglibs.
-There are a number of forms supported:
+DRYML provides the `<include>` tag to support breaking up lots of tag definitions into separate "tag libraries", known as taglibs.
+You can call `<include>` with several different formats:

     <include src="foo"/>
 {.dryml}